wormhole-foundation/xdapp-book/src/technical/evm/tokenLayer.md

 2. Transfer the token to create the transfer VAA.
    - This function call will return a `sequence` (uint64) that is used in the VAA retrieval step.
-   - _Note: For the recipient addres, Wormhole addresses are 32 bytes for standardization across the different blockchains within the Wormhole ecosystem._
+   - _Note: For the recipient address, Wormhole addresses are 32 bytes for standardization across the different blockchains within the Wormhole ecosystem._

 ```
 // To initiate transfer of normal ERC-20s
-token_bridge.transferTokesWithPayload(tokenAddress, amount, recipientChain, recipient, nonce, payload);
+token_bridge.transferTokensWithPayload(tokenAddress, amount, recipientChain, recipient, nonce, payload);

 // To initiate transfer of native currency
 token_bridge.wrapAndTransferETHWithPayload(recipientChain, recipient, nonce, payload);